Francis of Assisi: Early life

 Indulged by his parents, Francis lived the high-spirited life typical of a wealthy young man.
-As a youth, Francesco became a devotee of troubadours and was fascinated with all things Transalpine.
-He was handsome, witty, gallant, and delighted in fine clothes.
+As a youth, he became a devotee of troubadours and was fascinated with all things Transalpine.
+Francis was handsome, witty, gallant and delighted in fine clothes.
 He spent money lavishly.
-Although many hagiographers remark about his bright clothing, rich friends, and love of pleasures, his displays of disillusionment toward the world that surrounded him came fairly early in his life, as is shown in the "story of the beggar".
-In this account, he was selling cloth and velvet in the marketplace on behalf of his father when a beggar came to him and asked for alms.
-At the conclusion of his business deal, Francis abandoned his wares and ran after the beggar.
-When he found him, Francis gave the man everything he had in his pockets.
-His friends mocked him for his charity; his father scolded him in rage.
+Although many hagiographers remark about Francis' bright clothing, rich friends, and love of pleasures, his displays of disillusionment toward the world that surrounded Francis came fairly early in his life, as is shown in the "story of the beggar".
+In this account, Francis was selling cloth and velvet in the marketplace on behalf of his father when a beggar came to him and asked for alms.
+At the end of his business deal, Francis abandoned his wares and ran after the beggar.
+When he found him, Francis gave the man everything he had in his purse.
+Francis' friends mocked him for his charity while his father scolded him in rage.

-Around 1202, he joined a military expedition against Perugia and was taken as a prisoner at Collestrada.
-He spent a year as a captive, during which an illness caused him to re-evaluate his life.
+Around 1202, Francis joined a military expedition against Perugia and was taken as a prisoner at Collestrada.
+He spent a year as a captive, during which an illness caused Francis to re-evaluate his life.
 However, upon his return to Assisi in 1203, Francis returned to his carefree life.
-In 1205, Francis left for Apulia to enlist in the army of Walter III, Count of Brienne.
-A strange vision made him return to Assisi and lose interest in the worldly life.
-According to hagiographic accounts, thereafter he began to avoid the sports and feasts of his former companions.
-A friend asked him whether he was thinking of marrying, to which he answered: "Yes, a fairer bride than any of you have ever seen", meaning his "Lady Poverty".
+Two years later, Francis left for Apulia to enlist in the army of Walter III, Count of Brienne.
+A strange vision made him return to Assisi and lose interest in worldly life.
+According to hagiographic accounts, thereafter Francis began to avoid the sports and feasts of his former companions.
+A friend asked him whether he was thinking of marrying, to which Francis answered: "Yes, a fairer bride than any of you have ever seen", meaning his "Lady Poverty".

-On a pilgrimage to Rome, he joined the poor in begging at St. Peter's Basilica.
-He spent some time in lonely places, asking God for spiritual enlightenment.
-He said he had a mystical vision of Jesus Christ in the forsaken country chapel of San Damiano, just outside Assisi, in which the Icon of Christ Crucified said to him, "Francis, Francis, go and repair My church which, as you can see, is falling into ruins."
-He took this to mean the ruined church in which he was presently praying, and so he sold some cloth from his father's store to assist the priest there.
+On a pilgrimage to Rome, Francis joined the poor in begging at St. Peter's Basilica.
+He spent some time in lonely places, asking God for divine illumination.
+Francis said that he had a mystical vision of Jesus Christ in the forsaken country chapel of San Damiano, just outside Assisi, in which the Icon of Christ Crucified said to him, "Francis, Francis, go and repair My church which, as you can see, is falling into ruins."
+Francis took this to mean the ruined church in which he was presently praying, so Francis sold some cloth taken from his father's store to assist the priest there.
 When the priest refused to accept the ill-gotten gains, an indignant Francis threw the coins on the floor.